Independence Avenue (Washington, D.C.): History

 Independence Avenue was finally extended westward through West Potomac Park in 1941 and 1942.
 For a decade, the NCPPC's proposal to extend the avenue westward had been opposed by the United States Department of the Interior, which opposed use of parkland for roads.
 There was also concern that the road would interfere with the Tidal Basin, which served as a flushing system of the downtown sewer network.
 But in October 1941, United States Secretary of the Interior Harold L. Ickes removed his opposition to the extension, citing the need to accommodate defense workers needing to access the national capital.
 The NCPPC voted on October 17, 1941, to extend the avenue west to the Potomac River.
 The agency was still unsure, however, whether to fill in the Tidal Basin's north bay, bridge it, or build a causeway.
 A bridge over the north bay of the Tidal Basin was the solution, and construction on the new Kutz Memorial Bridge began in June 1942.

 The 1934 legislation only renamed B Street SW.
 B Street SE, both east and west of the Anacostia River, retained its original name.
-This proved immensely confusing for motorists, as the street named its named east of South Capitol Street.
+This proved immensely confusing for motorists, as the street changed its named east of South Capitol Street.
 In 1950, the D.C.
 Commissioners voted to change the name of B Street SE between South Capitol Street and the Anacostia River to Independence Avenue SE.
 B Street SE east of the Anacostia River continues to retain its original designation.